ansible/vscode-ansible/docs/development/test_code.md

 ## Language server tests

 The language server has only unit tests in its directory, as the end-to-end testing is already covered by the extension's e2e tests.
-A test file for each provider (language feature) is present, that tests the functionality of the language feature.
+For each provider (language feature), there is a test file that tests the functionality of the language feature.

 ## Running the Tests